jean-t86/log-rocket-tutorial/README.md

 You can then start the Express server by typing `node index.js`.

 ## Endpoints
-Once you have the server up and running, the following end points will be reachable in `http://localhost:4001/`:
+Once you have the server up and running, the following end points will be reachable on `http://localhost:4001/`:

 GET
 * `/users` - returns all users